 Floriography

-Floral imagery is more than decorative art and a symbol of femininity.
+Floral imagery is more than decorative art or a symbol of femininity.
 For example, in East Asian culture, some flowers are regarded as powerful and noble rather than fragile or delicate.
-The meanings of flowers go beyond the field of botany and become rich cultural semiotics and spiritual ballast.
-Looking at flowers through the lens of Sinitic literature, performing arts, and my own horticulture experience, I try to express the floral motif beyond face value.
+The meanings of flowers go beyond the field of botany, becoming rich cultural semiotics and spiritual ballast.
+Looking at flowers through the lens of Sinitic literature, performing arts, and my own horticultural experience, I try to express the floral motif beyond face value.

 The Journey of Metamorphosis

-I choose Lee Alexander McQueen (1969 - 2010) as my “Medici” for his dramatic expression and melancholic aesthetics.
-McQueen is famous for his sophisticated tailoring and unrestrained imagination.
-He is talented at hybridizing fabrics and techniques to express the juxtaposition between the feminine and the masculine, tradition and modernity, strength and lightness, intensity and serenity.
-Rebirth or metamorphosis is one of the natural motifs he frequently referenced in his fashion creation.
-Inspired by McQueen’s romantic narration and the metamorphosis of the butterfly, I create my manifesto drawing to explore the experience of seeking light in the dark.
+I chose Lee Alexander McQueen (1969–2010) as my “Medici” for his dramatic expression and melancholic aesthetics.
+McQueen is renowned for his sophisticated tailoring and unrestrained imagination.
+He masterfully hybridized fabrics and techniques to convey the juxtaposition between femininity and masculinity, tradition and modernity, strength and lightness, intensity and serenity.
+Rebirth or metamorphosis is one of the motifs he frequently referenced in his fashion creations.
+Inspired by McQueen’s romantic narrative and the metamorphosis of the butterfly, I created my manifesto drawing to explore the experience of seeking light in darkness.

 Crafting the Terrain